-From 1987 until 1991, Tim pursued a doctorate in higher education at Harvard’s Graduate School of Education (GSE) to examine his interest in the influence of the academy on ideology among foreign policy elites.
-His dissertation “Initiating Professional Education in International Affairs: The Fletcher School of Law and Diplomacy 1923-1943” supervised by professors Nathan Glazer, Arthur Levine and Paul Ylvisaker studied the origins of professional education in international diplomacy.While at Harvard Tim worked with the Harvard Institute for International Development (HIID) for development economists Dwight Perkins (Harvard PhD’64), Joseph Stern (Harvard PhD’68) and John Thomas (Harvard PhD’69) co-managing a professional workshop on publicly owned enterprise involving an international faculty and student body.
+After working for several years in Washington Tim pursued doctoral studies in higher education at Harvard’s Graduate School of Education.
+His dissertation “Initiating Professional Education in International Affairs: The Fletcher School of Law and Diplomacy 1923-1943” supervised by professors Nathan Glazer, Arthur Levine and Paul Ylvisaker explored the origins of professional education in international diplomacy in the period between the World Wars.

-In 1991, with a doctorate in Administration, Planning and Social Policy (APSP) Tim was appointed by President Humphrey Tonkin (Harvard PhD’66) to serve as special assistant to the president at the University of Hartford where he built the university’s international profile through a series of student and faculty exchange programs with universities in the Middle East and East Asia.
-In addition, Tim taught an undergraduate course in American Studies broadly focusing on U.S. culture, politics and foreign policy, in the post WWII era.
+In 1991 Tim was appointed by President Humphrey Tonkin (Harvard PhD’66) to serve as special assistant to the president at the University of Hartford where he expanded the university’s international profile through student and faculty exchange programs with universities in the Middle East and East Asia while teaching undergraduate courses in American Studies.

-Tim believes to represent an institution effectively and create communities of alumni in distant lands requires full immersion in the life of the institution or cause.
-At a large multi-dimensional university like Harvard there are many ways to engage.
-Each year Tim advises freshman as a member of the Board of Freshman Advisors (BFA).
-He is affiliated with Kirkland House, one of twelve residences for undergraduates.
-The Senior Common Room at Kirkland hosts a variety of programs chiefly for seniors and offers opportunities to engage members with the student community.
-Beyond the BFA and Kirkland House, starting in the 2015-2016 season Tim joined Henry L. Stinson Professor of Law, Bill Alford, as Faculty Fellows on the varsity men’s ice hockey team offering individual advice and academic support to team members.
+At Harvard Tim volunteers as a member of the Board of First Year Advisors (BFA) serving as academic advisor to select first year students.
+He is affiliated with the Senior Common Room (SCR) at Kirkland House, one of twelve undergraduate residences.
+The SCR hosts a variety of programs and offers opportunities to engage with the House student community.
+Beyond the BFA and Kirkland House, starting in the 2015-2016 season Tim joined Professor Bill Alford, the Jerome A. and Joan L. Cohen Professor of Law, as a Faculty Fellow the varsity men’s ice hockey team offering individual advice, mentoring and academic support to the team.
 Together they develop programs designed to integrate student athletes with the intellectually diverse college community and the world of service beyond campus.

-Tim and his veterinarian wife Margaret McCarthy, reside with their teenage twins Emma and Oliver in Somerville Massachusetts, within walking distance to Harvard Square.
-They spend as much time as possible at their camp on the shores of Pemaquid Pond on Maine’s mid-coast while enjoying life in the nation’s preeminent college town.
+Tim and his wife Margaret McCarthy reside in Somerville Massachusetts, within walking distance to Harvard Square.
+Their twins Oliver and Emma are currently undergraduate students at Wheaton College in Norton MA and Bennington College in VT.
+In the era of COVID-19 Tim and his family spend as much time as possible quarantining in isolation at their camp on the shores of Pemaquid Pond on Maine’s mid-coast.